mit-rss/wall_follower/README.md

 Use of video, screen shots, etc. is highly recommended.
 Make quantitative and qualitative evaluations of your resuls.

+Please make sure all of your code is pushed to your team's organization.
 The presentation will happen during Monday's lecture.
 The lab report is due TODO.